thacherT1D/webdevstuff/The_Command_Line/Intro_to_the_Command_Line.desc.md

 ### The `mkdir` command

-Now that we know how to move around, it's time to make some changes.
-We can make directories with the `mkdir` command.
+Now that you know how to move around, it's time to make some changes.
+You can make directories with the `mkdir` command.

 >Pro-tip: WordsLikeThis are called CamelCase.
 Programmers frequently [argue about snake_case and CamelCase](http://programmers.stackexchange.com/questions/27264/naming-conventions-camelcase-versus-underscore-case-what-are-your-thoughts-ab)

 **Try This**
-To keep track of our work through out the course, it is helpful to store your exercise files by week.
-Let's start by adding a folder for our first week.
+To keep track of your work through out the course, it is helpful to store your exercise files by week.
+Let's start by adding a folder for your first week.

 ```
 $ cd ~/Projects